 The Zener diode should be chosen with a zener voltage of around half that of the target voltage - e.g. for a 12.0 Volt indicator, a 5.6 Volt Zener diode could be used.

 LM741 Low Voltage Indicator

-Note that this circuit will only operate with input voltages in excess of around 3.8 Volts and so it cannot be used with a 2 AA battery charger.
+Note that these circuits will only operate with input voltages in excess of around 3.8 Volts and so cannot be used with a 2 AA battery charger for example.

 If you do not have a variable voltage source - as is the case for most people - then you need to find a way to supply the desired reference voltage to the circuit for configuration.
 If for example, you want to light up the LED when a solar battery charger has fully charged some batteries, connect fully charged batteries to the solar panel and then connect the whole thing to the circuit while you adjust the 100K variable resistor.

 Similarly if you want the LED to light up when a 12V lead acid battery is 25% discharged (i.e. you measure a terminal voltage of 12.00V on the battery), then wait until your battery has discharged approximately this far and then set up the indicator circuit.

 Another alternative is to use a variable voltage regulator such as an LM317 (LM317 Adjustable Voltage Supply) to get the desired threshold voltage for calibration of the voltage indicator.

 Article Last Modified: 22:21, 24th Sep 2014